The Road to Guantánamo: Release

 The original poster made to promote the film in the United States (shown right) was refused by the Motion Picture Association of America.
 They said the burlap sack over the detainee's head was considered to be depicting torture, and inappropriate for young children to see.
 Howard Cohen of the US-distributors Roadside Attractions condemned this as "inconsistent" when compared to the MPAA-approved posters for contemporary horror films such as Hard Candy or Hostel.
 The final version of the poster showed just the detainee's manacled hands.

 The film premiered at the 56th Berlin International Film Festival on 14 February 2006.
 It was broadcast to the UK on Channel 4 on 9 March, attracting 1.6 million viewers, and released on DVD and the Internet the following day.
 Roadside Attractions, an independent distributor, bought the rights to show the film in the United States in late March.

 Iranian authorities asked the film's distributor to release the film in Iran, which was unusual for a Western picture.
 According to the distributor's president, it ordered four prints instead of the usual one and offered three times the normal amount for fees.
 As of late April 2006, the film was awaiting official approval; it was expected to be released in late May.

 Reception

-The film received generally positive reviews, garnering an 86% positive rating at Rotten Tomatoes.
+The film received generally positive reviews; it garnered an 86% positive rating at Rotten Tomatoes, with the website's critics consensus calling the film a "gut-wrenching and riveting docu-drama that serves as a stinging indictment of U.S. military justice in an era of ever-increasing scrutiny."
 Michael Winterbottom won the Silver Bear for Best Director at the 56th Berlin International Film Festival.